fredikey/react-test-task/README.md

  - Current time of the city should update in real-time
  - Search city by its name

+## Review
+- Fork this repository and work in your repo
+- After completing the task, send your changes as a Pull Request

 ## Requirements
 - Use MobX as a store
 - Use CSS Modules + SCSS for styling